 There are a lot of technical specifications related to the cameras in our smartphones, so here’s a quick crash course to explain the basics.

 Sensor size is another thing to consider, as it turns out that all megapixels are not created equal.
-HTC coined the term “ultrapixel” to draw attention to the fact that it had bigger megapixels than some competing camera phones, so even with a 4-megapixel camera it could potentially get better results than an 8-megapixel camera with smaller pixels.
+HTC coined the term “ultrapixel” to draw attention to the fact that it had bigger megapixels than some competing camera phones, so even with a 4-megapixel camera, it could potentially get better results than an 8-megapixel camera with smaller pixels.
 They’re measured in micrometers and bigger is theoretically better at capturing light.
-For example, the Galaxy S8 camera has a 1.4 µm pixel size.
+For example, the iPhone 14 Pro Max’s main lens has a 2.44 µm pixel size.

 Optical image stabilization (OIS) helps to keep the camera steady, so if your hands are shaking, it will be less noticeable on a camera phone that has OIS support.
 It’s compensating for the movement in your hands.

 High dynamic range (HDR) is a technique whereby the camera takes multiple shots of the same subject in different exposures and then combines them in post-processing to create one single shot, which is usually brighter and more detailed than a non-HDR shot.
-It requires some processing power, so you’ll find it might be a bit slow on budget devices like the Honor 7X, but it’s always desirable if you want the best possible photos.
+It requires some processing power, so you’ll find it might be a bit slow on budget devices like the Galaxy A53 5G, but it’s always desirable if you want the best possible photos.

-For video recording you want to look at two things: the resolution and the frames-per-second (fps).
+For video recording, you want to look at two things: Resolution and the frames per second (fps).

-When you see a high frame rate, such as the iPhone X’s ability to shoot Full HD at 120fps, that means you can create slow-motion movies.
+When you see a high frame rate, such as the iPhone’s ability to shoot Full HD at 120 fps, that means you can create slow-motion movies.
 You can slow the footage down to show detailed moments that would be a blur at a lower frame rate.

 The fact that we all have smartphones in our pockets all day, every day, has led to an explosion in photography.
 We snap and share more photos than ever before and the smartphone has played a major role in the reinvention of digital photography.